hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 for View module you'll need to put `needs: view` into the header (also 064 doesn't have GTK support, so only automated builds)

-[15:11:15](#hoS5t4tJaLomgHVr4qG5XKcmraVV6yhqtz04vN6_oOw) <hiiamboris (NOT THIS ONE)>: any more questions you have, there's a https://gitter.im/red/help room for that Ì†ΩÌ∏â
+[15:11:15](#hoS5t4tJaLomgHVr4qG5XKcmraVV6yhqtz04vN6_oOw) <hiiamboris (NOT THIS ONE)>: any more questions you have, there's a https://gitter.im/red/help room for that üòâ

 [15:11:32](#ZdgkFXFvrqc05m40EwbF6cK-W80RQC0Emq3U7swqbDQ) <Chase@SUSE>:
 now that's helpful - thanks :)